HAR694: Valuing the Benefits of Health Care

 The aims and learning outcomes are achieved through a variety of teaching methods.
 Informal lectures (11 x 2 hours) and tutorials will provide the majority of the contact hours between students and lecturers.

-Seminars (6x1 hour) will be based around homework given to the students in preceding weeks.
+Seminars (6x1 hour) will be based around homework given to the students in preceding weeks and around assessments.

 Students will also be expected to undertake approximately 120 hours of independent study which will be self-directed through small pieces of homework that will be set throughout the unit.